Updated: December 21, 2016

-This topic describes security considerations for deploying and running jobs on Azure nodes that have been added to a Windows HPC cluster (an Azure “burst” scenario).
+This topic describes security considerations for deploying and running jobs on Azure worker role instances that have been added to a Windows HPC cluster (an Azure “burst” scenario).

-For background information about Azure platform security, see Security Resources for Azure.
+For background information about Azure platform security, see Azure security overview.

 The domain-joined user accounts that are used to submit jobs and tasks to an on-premises HPC cluster are not used to run jobs and tasks on Azure nodes.
 Each job that is run on an Azure node creates a local user account and password.
 This helps ensure separation of job processes in Azure.

 The firewall ports and protocols that are used to deploy Azure nodes and to run jobs are summarized in Firewall ports used for communication with Azure nodes.
 For information about the configuration of Windows Firewall in the on-premises cluster that enables internal services to run, see Appendix 1: HPC Cluster Networking.

 X.509 v3 certificates are used to help secure the communication between on-premises cluster nodes and Azure nodes.
 They can be signed by another trusted certificate or they can be self-signed.
 To deploy Azure nodes to an Azure hosted service and to run jobs on them, both a management certificate and service certificates must be configured.
 The management certificate generally requires manual configuration.
 The service certificates are automatically configured by HPC Pack.

 An Azure management certificate must be configured in the Azure subscription, on the head node, and on any client computer that is used to connect to the Azure cloud service.
 The client that connects to the Azure subscription has the private key.
 For procedures to configure the management certificate, see Options to Configure the Azure Management Certificate for Azure Burst Deployments.

 The management certificate is used to help secure operations including the following:

 Create an Azure node template that can be used to deploy Azure nodes

 Provision Azure nodes